YaroSpace/dev-tools.nvim/README.md

 ### Go, Javascript, Lua, Python, Typescript, C/C++, Java, PHP, Ruby, C#

 #### Refactoring [ThePrimeagen/refactoring.nvim](https://github.com/ThePrimeagen/refactoring.nvim)

+The module should be included as a dependency or installed separately, and will be automatically detected.

 - [x] Extract function
 - [x] Inline function